orochi-network/orochi-network.github.io/src/orochi-network/chapter.md

 Orand is implemented as a core library of [Orochimaru](https://github.com/orochi-network/orochimaru), a full-node client of Orochi Network.

-We're also implement the [on-chain verification](https://github.com/orochi-network/orochimaru/tree/main/contracts), allow the randomness to be verified without a third party service.
-The verifier was implemented in `Solidity` and it's EVM compatible at this time.
-In the future, we're planned to support any blockchains that supported smart contracts.
+We are also implementing the [on-chain verification](https://github.com/orochi-network/orochimaru/tree/main/contracts) allowing the randomness to be verified without any third-party service.
+The verifier is implemented in `Solidity` and is EVM-compatible at the moment.
+In the future, we are planning to support other blockchains that support smart contracts.

 ### Orosign: A Passport of Web3